Review: Calculus EIS Fund

 Calculus Capital managing partners John Glencross and Susan McDonald made their first EIS investment in 1996.
 They launched the UK’s first approved EIS fund in 1999; it raised £1 million.

-Calculus has won the EIS Association Awards ‘Best EIS Fund Manager’ for the last three years running as well as Best EIS Fund Manager at the 2016 Growth Investor Awards.
+Calculus has won the EIS Association Awards ‘Best EIS Fund Manager’ five times as well as Best EIS Fund Manager at the 2016 Growth Investor Awards.

-Today Calculus manages over £147 million (as at 5 April 2017), predominantly in the EIS fund with a smaller amount in its VCT.
+Calculus also manages a smaller amount in its VCT.

-Watch a video interview with managing partner John Glencross:
+Watch an exclusive video interview with Calculus CEO John Glencross:

 The Calculus EIS is sector agnostic and the existing portfolio is broadly spread, the aim being to provide diversification.